 - (a) The AER must approve or reject an application submitted under clauses 4A.D.4 or 4A.D.5 in accordance with the AER Opt-In Guidelines. - (b) If the AER rejects an application for registration, it must give the applicant written reasons for its decision.
-The AER may inform the Market Customer for the relevant connection point of the rejection in accordance with the AER Opt-In Guidelines, or must inform the Market Customer on request. - (c) If a person is registered as a large opt-in customer for a connection point at the end of the contract position day, then the Market Customer for that connection point is not a liable entity for that connection point. - (d) If a person is registered as a prescribed opt-in customer for the entire load at a connection point at the end of the contract position day, then the Market Customer for that connection point is not a liable entity for that connection point.
+The AER may inform the financially responsible Market Participant for the relevant connection point of the rejection in accordance with the AER Opt-In Guidelines, or must inform the financially responsible Market Participant on request. - (c) If a person is registered as a large opt-in customer for a connection point at the end of the contract position day, then the financially responsible Market

-- (e) If a person is registered as a prescribed opt-in customer for a percentage of the load at a connection point at the end of the contract position day, then: - (1) the prescribed opt-in customer is the liable entity for that percentage of the load at that connection point; and - (2) the Market Customer for that connection point will be the liable entity for any remaining percentage of the load at that connection point for which a prescribed opt-in customer is not the liable entity.
+- Participant for that connection point is not a liable entity for that connection point. - (d) If a person is registered as a prescribed opt-in customer for the entire load at a connection point at the end of the contract position day, then the financially responsible Market Participant for that connection point is not a liable entity for that connection point. - (e) If a person is registered as a prescribed opt-in customer for a percentage of the load at a connection point at the end of the contract position day, then: - (1) the prescribed opt-in customer is the liable entity for that percentage of the load at that connection point; and - (2) the financially responsible Market Participant for that connection point will be the liable entity for any remaining percentage of the load at that connection point for which a prescribed opt-in customer is not the liable entity.